ollycrossley/be-news/README.md

 # If you are on VS Code you can use in the terminal
 code .
 ```
-Once cloned, open the project and install all the packages by running `npm install`.
+Once cloned and opened, install all the packages by running `npm install`.
 ### PSQL Setup (skip if you already have PSQL installed)
 This project runs on **PSQL** so make sure you have that setup.